NCIS season 10: Development

 NCIS was renewed for a tenth season on March 14, 2012.
 NCIS was renewed for an eleventh season on February 1, 2013.

 Casting

 In June 2012, Entertainment Weekly reported that Brian Dietzen had been promoted to a series regular for this season.
 John M. Jackson will reprise his role as A.J.
 Chegwidden in the season finale of NCIS.

 Broadcast

-Season ten of NCIS premiered on September 25, 2012.
+Season ten of NCIS premiered on September 25, 2012 on CBS.

 Reception

 On January 15, 2013, the episode "Shiva" delivered the biggest audience ever so far for an NCIS episode.
 22.86 million people watched the episode, which surpassed the season eight episode "Freedom" by 10,000 viewers.

 Season ten of NCIS also got to deliver its first place ratings achievement for the 2012–13 United States network television season.
 NCIS beat out NBC's Sunday Night Football to become the overall most watched program nationally.